hwulfmeyer/rs_nn_training/documentation.md

 The rotation  of a sphero is determined dependent on the position of the back led in relation to the two other LEDs.
 We already achieved good training results with the default configuration.
 Using mirrored data further increased the performance (see compositor).

 But the rotation is never a reliable value.
-In motion, different camera angles and due to the marks, LEDs are often covered, what leads to a wrong prediction.
+In motion, different camera angles and due to the marks, LEDs are often covered, which leads to a wrong prediction.
 Because we used binning, there will always be an output between 0 and 360 degree.
 Classification with an additional 'not predictable' class, could solve that problem, but maybe doesn't work as good.
 Otherwise, the output is just usable as a reference value when standing still.

 ## Problems
 This section is dedicated to various problems/anomalies encountered during the project.